XiaoCongGame/sdk-smart-lib/doc/english/payment.guide.md

 - `fail`: any exceptions
 - `sign_fail`: for invalid signature

+After processing the order, we will do callback immediately.
+If it's failed we will call again every three minutes.
+But we won't call forever.
+The callback will give up after 24 hours.

 ## Query for the order

 Using following API to query the order from our server.